SamerHany/gpt4-landing-page/README.md

 # Modern UI/UX GPT-4

 ## Description
-This project is about converting a modern UI/UX Figma design into a fully functinoal and mobile responsive website using React JS.
+This project is about converting a modern UI/UX Figma design into a fully functional and mobile-responsive website using React JS.

 ## [Live Demo](https://samerhany.com/portfolio/gpt-web-app/demo)